 A five-pound bag of wheat flour may be cheaper, but it’s not as nutritious as typical Paleo foods.

 Paleo on a Budget Myth #3: Even if I eat better food, I’ll still end up with health problems in the future.

-Well, nobody can purport to know exactly how your future health will play out, but there is mounting evidence for the idea the role of diet in age-related diseases and some cancers (see this study and this study).
+Well, nobody can know exactly how your future health will play out, but there is mounting evidence for the idea the role of diet in age-related diseases and some cancers (see this study and this study).
 These epigenetic studies indicate that it’s possible to change the expression of our genes with environmental factors like food.
-(This concept may be best summed up by the saying, “Genetics loads the gun but environment pulls the trigger.)
+This concept may be best summed up by the saying, “Genetics loads the gun but environment pulls the trigger.

 Eat better now, enjoy fewer age-related diseases in the future?
 Seems completely possible.

 Paleo Budget Levels*

 Times may be very tough, and the dollars you have available for food are truly stretched thin.
 You can only focus on the barest of Paleo standards, and that’s totally okay!
 Your priority list should include eating meat and eggs, veggies, fruits and healthy fats.
 Focusing your dollars here – and away from processed foods and nutrient-poor foods – is far more beneficial than eating donuts and soda.
 Don’t stress about grass-fed and pasture-raised meats; instead, buy leaner cuts, trim the fat before cooking and drain the fat after cooking.
 You may do well with making some expensive pre-made foods from scratch, such as probiotic-rich sauerkraut and even homemade ghee.